curvegrid/easy-geth-dev-mode/README.md

  modules: admin:1.0 debug:1.0 eth:1.0 miner:1.0 net:1.0 personal:1.0 rpc:1.0 shh:1.0 txpool:1.0 web3:1.0

 >
-> // Note that auto-mining is enabled, so mining will start if transactions are waiting and will stop if no transactions are pending
+> // Note that auto-mining is enabled, so mining will start if transactions
+> // are pending and will stop if no transactions are pending
 >
 > personal.unlockAccount(eth.accounts[0])
 Unlock account 0x49ea302faac79abc5875b282d1c50bd5f319fc16